marlinprotocol/3dns-manager/Readme.md

   --a-ttl <your-desired-ttl-value-for-A-record> \
   --caa-ttl <your-desired-ttl-value-for-CAA-record>
 ```
 Note: a-ttl and caa-ttl are optional params.
-They default to 3600 seconds (1 hour) for A record and 14400 seconds (4 hours) for CAA record.
+They default to 3600 seconds (1 hour) for both A record and CAA record.

 ### Setting WHOIS Delegation